The Art and Science of Fundraising Videos: How Visual Video marketing Drives Action

 💡 Tip: If a dog or cat photobombs your shot, just roll with it.
 Animals in videos lift engagement anyway!

-Voyage: Video Pitches
+Contextual Voyage: Being affected by Video Pitches

-How about if one day you are: You’re about to pitch your fundraising video to a group of donors.
+How about if one day you are: You’re about to pitch your fundraising video to a group of possible donors.
 You’ve rehearsed every word, the video is queued up, and your laptop is ready.

-Then, disaster touchs.
+Then, disaster strikes.

 - The video lags at the most emotional moment, making it look like your main speaker has suddenly had an existential crisis.